Sahib12/smartParkingTcs/README.md

 ## Connecting Arduino with Raspberry Pi

-Arduino Board is connect to Raspberry Pi.
+Arduino Board is connected to Raspberry Pi.
 Raspberry Pi performs two major functions.

 * It sends the state of IR sensor to Firebase Realtime Database.
 * It runs a node server, which is used by the mobile application to check whether the raspberry pi is live or not.